 - Nigerian Customs Service has given a stern warning to private jet owners in the country who are yet to comply with its laws

-- The NCS added that a lot of jet owners have failed to adhere to the regulations governing the use of aircraft in Nigeria
+- The NCS added that a lot of jet owners have failed to adhere to the regulations governing the use of the aircraft in Nigeria

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!